-A personal loan means you can borrow up to £25,000 without providing any security or collateral.
-Nothing you own is put at risk.
+A personal loan is an unsecured loan that means you can borrow up to £25,000 without providing any security or collateral.
+You don’t risk losing a valuable asset.

 - your credit rating – so what’s in your credit file is important

-- the affordability of repayments – so your income and expenses are assessed
+- the affordability of repayments – your income vs. expenses

-When you use our free broker service we’ll show your enquiry to the relevant lenders in our panel and instantly tell you which are interested in lending to you in principle.
+Our free broker service shows your enquiry to the relevant lenders in our panel.
+Instantly we’ll tell you which are interested in lending to you in principle.

-Lenders may conduct soft search and so be able to give you a tailored quotation while some will use other criteria to decide if they want to make an in-principle offer (in which case we’ll show you their representative deal).
+Some lenders may be able to give you a tailored quotation by conducting a soft search of your credit file (i.e. the search is not recorded).
+Other lenders will use other criteria to decide if they want to make an in-principle offer (in which case we’ll show you their representative deal).

-For people with clean credit interest rates have never been lower.
-But even for those with some form of credit problem there are numerous lenders who could help and by getting them to compete for your business you can still get a competitive deal.
+But even for those with some form of credit problem, there are numerous lenders who could help and by getting them to compete for your business you can still get a competitive deal.